antonioru/beautiful-react-hooks/docs/useQueryParam.md

 - to ease the process of modify the query string in the URL for the current location.
 - Works similar to the useState hook
-- it's not built on top of react-router-dom's useSearchParams, it is therefore compatible with older version
+- it's NOT built on top of version 6 of react-router-dom's useSearchParams, it is therefore compatible with older version

 ### Basic Usage: